Main settings (kor-elf-shield.toml)

 WantedBy=sysinit.target

-And edit /etc/kor-elf-shield.logrotate
+And edit it /etc/kor-elf-shield.logrotate

 /var/log/kor-elf-shield.log {